 Eleven days on the road.
-By no means the Union Pacific, or any other line of continuous travel, where the minimum of bounce and jerk is com bined with the maximum of comfor possible under steady motion.
-A road still unknown to surveyor or engineer, beyond reach or thought of railroadman or speculator, and but just opening up its two hundred miles or more of primeval forest.
-A road trodden only by Indians or crossed by stealthy fox or lynx, its length winding through treacherous marsh and bog, and swift-stream and deep, unbroken forest, only a " blaze" here and there, indicating at some points the course to be followed, and where too obtrusive trees were cut away, the stumps left standing at just the right height for impaling wagonbodies and stiring up a degree or two of profanity in the drivers.
-From Pembina to Crow Wing, and in those two hundred miles of a loneliness only the traveler of that region can know, what had not the patient oxen undergone?
+By no means the Union Pacific, or any other line of continuous travel, where the minimum of bounce and jerk is com bined with the maximum of comfor still unknown to surveyor or engineer, beyond reach or thought of railroadman or speculator, and but just opening up its two hundred miles or more of primeval forest.
+A road trodden only by Indians or crossed by stealthy fox or lynx, its length winding through trescherous marsh and bog, and swift- woman's life means the speedy loss of stream and deep, unbroken forest, only a " blaze" here and there, indicating at some points the course to be followed, and where too obtrusive trees were cut away, the stumps left standing at just the right height for impaling wagon-bodies and stirring up a degree or two of profanity in the drivers.

+From Pembina to Crow Wing, and in

+those two hundred miles of a loneliness only the traveler of that region can know, what had not the patient oxen undergone?
 Twelve miles the average day's accomplishment, until Leech Lake and some suggestion of a civilized road had been reached.
-Heavy rains, swol-len streams. fathomless mud-holes.
-Often a morning was spent in hauling wagons across a turbid and turbulent little river, and, while the oxen stood drenched and dripping after their rediscovered, or vaiting while the two | below.
-The woman laughed. half-breeds swam across with them on their heads.
-Neddo, silent and calmly acquiescent in whatever pfate might bring, served as fore and background for Boulanger, who swore in all dialects from French and English through to Oreek and Chippewa, his black beads of eyes shooting fire, his small and gayly-bedecked legs dancing wildly among the packages, and his lean arms emphasizing the whirlwind of invective.
-Even this had ceased to amuse, Drenched through by constant rains, tormented day and night by mosquitoes, in size, numbers and ferocity beyond the wildest imagination of the Eastern mind, endurance was all that remained.
-Even water-lilies palled, and for weary body and more weary mind but one desire had force-to see the low stockade of the Crow Wing agency, and an actual inn, where a real bed, even if one of four in a row, would be hailed as deliverance, and where one would find a postoffice and a daily stage, connecting this last outpost of civilization with St. Cloud, eighty miles below, and | patch-work cushions, and "light stand" the first point where railroads could be
+Heavy rains, swollen streams. fathomless mud-holes.
+Often a morning was spent in hauling wagons across a turbid and turbulent little river, and, while the oxen stood drenched and dripping after their reluctant swim to the other side, bringing overed, or vaiting while the two half-breeds swam across with them on their heads.
+Neddo, silent and calmly acquiescent in whatever state might bring, served as fore and background for Boulanger, who swore in all dialects from French and English through to Creek and Chippewa, his black beads gayly-bedecked legs dancing wildly among the packages, and his lean arms emphasizing the whirlwind of invective. | Comfortable !
+A palace could not

+Even this had ceased to amuse.
+Drenched through by constant rains, tormented day and night by mosquitoes, in size, numbers and ferocity beyond the wildest imagination of the Eastern mind, endurance was all that remained.
+Even water-lilies palled, and for weary body and more weary mind but one desire had force-to see the low stockade of the Crow Wing agency, and an as deliverance, and where one would find a postoffice and a daily stage, connecting this last outpost of civilization with St. Cloud, eighty miles below, and the first point where railroads could be

-Again a broken bridge gave another morning of unloading and swearing ing between the windows, its of and reloading, and when at last the face shining like everything else. rushing river was passed and the wagon once more under way, a treacherous and shelving mud-hole suddenly swallowed with rage and Neddo examined pole and wheels and fished out the provisionbasket, putting the contents on a damp log to dry, patience at last took flight, and like the ancient prophet in one of his very many trials and predicaments, "I spake with my tongue; I opened wide my mouth."
+Again a broken bridge gave another morning of unloading and swearing and reloading, and when at last the rushing river was passed and the wagon once more under way, a treacherous and shelving mud-hole suddenly swallowed up oven and fore-wheels, dumped load and owners into its very depths, and for five minutes seemed likely to hold together, and while Boulanger shricked with rage and Neddo examined pole and wheels and fished out the provisionbasket, putting the contents on a damp log to dry, patience at last took flight, and like the ancient prophet in one of his very many trials and predicaments, "I spake with my tongue; I opened wide my mouth."